polywrap/documentation/src/docs/quick-start/integrate-wrappers/configure-client.md

 const client = new PolywrapClient(config, { noDefaults: true });
 ```

-Alternativelty, default configs will be added to the start of our custom configuration if we just pass a built `ClientConfig` to the client without specifying `{ noDefaults: true }` in the options:
+Alternatively, default configs will be added to the start of our custom configuration if we just pass a built `ClientConfig` to the client without specifying `{ noDefaults: true }` in the options:

 ```typescript
 const config = new ClientConfigBuilder()